-- 99. All items of revenue and expense recognized in a period shall be included in surplus or deficit, unless an MPSAS requires otherwise. - 100.
+- 99. All items of revenue and expense recognized in a period shall be included in surplus or deficit, unless a MPSAS requires otherwise. - 100.
 Normally, all items of revenue and expense recognized in a period are included in surplus or deficit.
 This includes the effects of changes in accounting estimates.
 However, circumstances may exist when particular items may be excluded from surplus or deficit for the current period.
-MPSAS 3 deals with two such circumstances: the correction of errors and the effect of changes in accounting policies. - 101.
-Other MPSAS deal with items that may meet definitions of revenue or expense set out in this Standard, but are usually excluded from surplus or deficit.
-Examples include revaluation surpluses (see MPSAS 17), particular (a) gains and losses arising on translating the financial statements of a foreign operation (see MPSAS 4), and (b) gains or losses on remeasuring available-for-sale financial assets (guidance on measurement of financial assets can be found in MPSAS 29).
+MPSAS 3, Accounting Policies, Changes in Accounting Estimates and Errors, deals with two such circumstances: the correction of errors and the effect of changes in accounting policies. - 101.
+Other MPSASs deal with items that may meet definitions of revenue or expense set out in this Standard, but are usually excluded from surplus or deficit.
+Examples include revaluation surpluses (see MPSAS 17, Property, Plant and Equipment), particular: - (a) Gains and losses arising on translating the financial statements of a foreign operation (see MPSAS 4, The Effect of Changes in Foreign Exchange Rates); and - (b) Gains or losses on remeasuring available-for-sale financial assets (guidance on measurement of financial assets can be found in MPSAS 29, Financial Instruments: Recognition and Measurement).

-Information to be presented on the face of the Statement of Financial Performance
+Information to be Presented on the Face of the Statement of Financial Performance

 - 102. As a minimum, the face of the statement of financial performance shall include line items that present the following amounts for the period: - (a) Revenue; - (b) Finance costs; - (c) Share of the surplus or deficit of associates and joint ventures accounted for using the equity method; - (d) Pre-tax gain or loss recognized on the disposal of assets or settlement of liabilities attributable to discontinuing operations; and - (e) Surplus or deficit. - 103.
-The following items shall be disclosed on the face of the statement of financial performance as allocations of surplus or deficit for the period: - (a) Surplus or deficit attributable to minority interest; and - (b) Surplus or deficit attributable to owners of the controlling entity. - 104.
-Additional line items, headings, and subtotals shall be presented on the face of the statement of financial performance when such presentation is relevant to an understanding of the entity's financial performance. - 105.
+The following items shall be disclosed on the face of the statement of financial performance as allocations of surplus or deficit for the period: - (a) Surplus or deficit attributable to non-controlling interest; and - (b) Surplus or deficit attributable to owners of the controlling entity.

+- 104. Additional line items, headings, and subtotals shall be presented on the face of the statement of financial performance when such presentation is relevant to an understanding of the entity's financial performance. - 105.
 Because the effects of an entity's various activities, transactions, and other events differ in terms of their impact on its ability to meet its service delivery obligations, disclosing the components of financial performance assists in an understanding of the financial performance achieved and in making projections of future results.
 Additional line items are included on the face of the statement of financial performance, and the descriptions used and the ordering of items are amended when this is necessary to explain the elements of performance.
 Factors to be considered include materiality and the nature and function of the components of revenue and expenses.
 Revenue and expense items are not offset unless the criteria in paragraph 48 are met.

-Information to be presented either on the face of the Statement of Financial Performance or in the Notes
+Information to be Presented either on the Face of the Statement of Financial Performance or in the Notes